NSerena/login_app/README.md

 Then go to the commando line and type node app to run the app.

-This is a very basic version that will be udated.
+This is a very basic version that will be updated.